scopplestone/testing/docs/userguide/features-and-models/DSMC.md

 database `DSMCSpecies_electronic_state_full_Data.h5` can be found in e.g.
 `piclas/regressioncheck/checks/NIG_Reservoir/CHEM_EQUI_TCE_Air_5Spec`, where the energy levels are stored in containers and accessed via the species name, e.g. `Part-Species1-SpeciesName=N2`.
-Each level is described by its degeneracy in the first column and by the energy in [J] in the seconed column.
+Each level is described by its degeneracy in the first column and by the energy in [J] in the second column.
 To include electronic excitation in the simulation, the following parameters are required

     Particles-DSMC-ElectronicModel  = 0     !
 No electronic energy is considered (default)